juhyeonkim95/MitsubaOHD/README.md

 (SIGGRAPH 2025, journal paper, 🏆 Honorable mention).

 ## Install
+You can compile it just same as standard Mitsuba0.6.
-To compile, follow the original Mitsuba compliation guide at [here](https://github.com/mitsuba-renderer/mitsuba).
+If you are not familiar with Mitsuba0.6 renderer, please follow the original Mitsuba compliation guide at [here](https://github.com/mitsuba-renderer/mitsuba) or Chapter4 of [Mitsuba0.5 document](https://www.mitsuba-renderer.org/releases/current/documentation.pdf)
 Instead of original config, please use double precision and mono-channel config (`config_double_single.py`).

 ## Parameter Explanation